nickrwu/nickrwu/README.md

 ### Hello 👋🏼

-I'm an undergraduate at New York University's Stern School of Business co-concentrating in Finance & Statistics and Double Majoring in Computer Science.
+I'm an undergraduate at New York University's Stern School of Business studying Computer Science and Finance.

 My current interests are in algorithmic trading, quantitative research, and machine learning.
 I'm currently working on a mean reversion algorithmic trading project.